mujtaba1747/wave-eth-solidity/README.md

 - To build this you'll need hardhat

-- Create a .env file that looks like this:
+- Create a .env file in the project root that looks like this:
 ```bash
 ALCHEMY_API_KEY="https://eth-rinkeby.alchemyapi.io/v2/API_KEY"
 ETH_PRIVATE_KEY=""